-Module descriptionAdvanced Finance 1
+Module description Advanced Finance 1

 Module number: Module title: Number of ECTS:

 AF1 Advanced Finance 1 10 ECTS

 Study programme International Business Studies

 Position in curriculum 3rd semester

 Categorisation Core Finance

 Level Advanced

 Course(s) required FI2

 Block course No

 Participating students Master students in the 3rd semester

 Contributes to following modules AF2

-Recommended reading Semester Project - Finance Literature depends on the respective excursion Corporate Finance III Berk/DeMarzo (2013).
-Corporate Finance DePamphilis (2011).
-Mergers, Acquisitives: An Integrated Approach to Proceed ademic Press.
+Recommended reading Semester Project - Finance Literature depends on the respective excursion project.
+Corporate Finance III Berk/DeMarzo (2013).
+Corporate Finance.
+Pearson Education.
+DePamphilis (2011).
+Mergers, Acquisitions, and Other Restructuring Activities: An Integrated Approach to Process, Tools, Cases, and Solutions.
+Academic Press.
 Feldman (2013).
-The Entrepreneur's Good to Venture Funding and Successful Grown Tseng (2013).
-M&A Transactions: Fine Professional.
-CreateSpace Independence ce.
-Pearson Education. ons, and Other Restructuring Activ- ss, Tools, Cases, and Solutions.
-Ac- rowth Startup Handbook: 7 Secrets owth.
-John Wiley & Sons. lancial Due Diligence from Zero to

-Acquisition of skills Semester Project - Finance Upon successful completion, students understand the complexity which is particularly a feature of finance projects.
+The Entrepreneur's Growth Startup Handbook: 7 Secrets to Venture Funding and Successful Growth.
+John Wiley &amp; Sons.
+Tseng (2013).
+M&amp;A Transactions: Financial Due Diligence from Zero to Professional.
+CreateSpace Independent Publishing.
+Semester Project - Finance Upon successful completion, students understand the complexity which is particularly a feature of finance projects.
 They are actively involved in developing and implementing this project.
 As a result they are able to deal with this level of complexity.
 Corporate Finance III Students acquire detailled knowledge about important concepts and processes related to company acquisitions and cooperations from a business, organisational and capital-market perspective.
-Moreover, students are able to take the necessary decisions in M&A processes at individual, group and company level in such a way that they are understandable, justifiable and fact-based.
+Moreover, students are able to take the necessary decisions in M&amp;A processes at individual, group and company level in such a way that they are understandable, justifiable and fact-based.

 Course title Semester Project - Finance

 Number of ECTS 6 ECTS

 Position in curriculum 3rd semester

 Teaching and learning forms Integrated course

 Examination method Written essay and/or presentation

 Course content Students apply financial theory and financial market econometrics to real-life problems as part of a project.
 The interdisciplinary approach used aims to consolidate the skills and knowledge learned and teach students the implementation skills essential for working life.

 Course title Corporate Finance III

 Number of ECTS 3 ECTS

 Position in curriculum 3rd semester

 Teaching and learning forms Integrated course

 Examination method Written examination and/or written essay and/or presentation

 Course content Definition M&A goals from a strategic and operational perspective; Phases of fusions and acquisitions; M&A strategy; strategic fit analysis;